adamw1221/CS495-Lab-Inventory-Group-F/README.md

 ## Lab Inventory Project

 ### Setup
-1. Clone the repository.
-Open a terminal and run the command:
+1. Clone the repository-> Open a terminal and run the command:

    **git clone https://github.com/adamw1221/CS495-Lab-Inventory-Group-F.git**

 2. Navigate into the project folder: **CD CS495-Lab-Inventory-Group-F**
-3. Run the command: **npm init -y** to initialize the folder with npm.
-You should now have a package json
+3. All of the following commands will be run from this folder

+### Errors
+If the run commands in the next section give you node_module errors, this should fix it:
+- **rm -rf node_modules**
+- **npm install**

 ### Run:
-1. A) In your package json, modify your start to match this:

-   **"start": "node js\server_side\server.js"**

-   Now you can run the command  **npm start**  to start our server and connect to our database.
+1. A) Run the command  **npm start**  to start our server and connect to our database.

-   B) Or navigate to folder js, then into server_side:

-   **CD js\server_side** and run **node server.js**
+   B) Or run **node js\server_side\server.js"**

-3. Copy the full path of an html page (in the html folder) e.g.,

-   **C:\user\CS495-Lab-Inventory-Group-F\html\basicWebsite.html**

-4. Paste the path into your web browser.
-5. The web pages should now be visible and you should be able to add, read, update, and remove from the database.
+3. In your web browser paste and go to: **http://localhost:3000**

+5. You should be directed to a login page.
+   For access to all pages -> **username: admin**
+   The password can be anything at the moment.
+   Use any username other than admin for the student view.

 ## Project Focus